 It’s 41 metres long, 11 metres high and weighs a reported 300 tonnes.

-That means nothing though until you’re standing in front of it and realise that, at 5ft 4, you don’t even come up to the big toe on one of its enormous feet.
+That means nothing, though, until you’re standing in front of it and realise that, at 5ft 4, you don’t even come up to the big toe on one of its enormous feet.

-To reach it you wind past statues and smaller shrines, you climb past trees and through tunnels that trip past waterfalls and eventually, climb up a small staircase and round a corner into a huge open space where the people here to pray or just marvel at this incredible sight look like tiny ants dwarfed by its presence.
+To reach it you wind past statues and smaller shrines, you climb past trees and through tunnels that trip past waterfalls and eventually, climb up a small staircase and round a corner into a huge open space where the people here to pray or marvel at this incredible sight look like tiny ants dwarfed by its presence.

 And at this point, I defy you not to feel a little bit smaller about your place in the world.